 Creative Writing Classes & Writing Groups

 Launched in 2019, this group is for 4-8 experienced writers who may not have the time or space for an MFA program, but who want the same continuity and rigor.
-We workshop each others’ fiction and nonfiction and also provide support and accountability.
+We workshop each others’ personal essays/creative nonfiction/memoir excerpts and also provide support and accountability.

 I require a 6 month commitment but many writers stay for years.